Community Projects

 “NHA”=HOME

-A collaboration between Centre 151 and the Museum of the Home.
+Nha was a one time collaboration between Centre 151 and the Museum of the Home in 2019.

 The Museum of the Home